awesomemotive/wp101plugin/readme.txt

 2. The configuration interface, where you can enter your API key, hide videos from the list, or even add your own custom videos.

 == Changelog ==
+= 4.2.1 =
+* In addition to whether or not the Classic Editor plugin is installed and activated, this minor fix also checks to see if filters are being used to disable Gutenberg.
+If so, display the previous version of our WordPress 101 videos instead of the new videos for Gutenberg and 5.0.
+Thanks, Cliff Seal!

 = 4.2 =
 * Re-added the old WordPress 101 videos for the Classic Editor, provided that plugin is also installed and activated.
 * Added function `get_wpclassic_topics`